Bayside Canadian Railway

-The Bayside Canadian Railway is an extremely short railway in Bayside, New Brunswick, Canada.
-Its apparent sole purpose is to perform as a Canadian railway, to take advantage of a loophole in the Jones Act that would normally forbid the use of foreign-flagged vessels in shipping between two U.S. ports.
+The Bayside Canadian Railway was an extremely short railway in Bayside, New Brunswick, Canada.
+Its apparent sole purpose was to perform as a Canadian railway, to take advantage of a loophole in the Jones Act that would normally forbid the use of foreign-flagged vessels in shipping between two U.S. ports.
+Planet Labs satellite data from November 2022 has led to the suggestion that the railway was demolished.

 Usage

 Shipping companies Kloosterboer International and Alaska Reefer Management (both part of American Seafoods Group) ship frozen pollock from Dutch Harbor (Alaska), via the Panama Canal to the eastern United States.